rmcmanus-nf/a15/README.md

 ![fpc_30p](./img/fpc_30p.jpg)

 __NOTE:__ Most ZIF connectors have contacts only on the bottom requiring the user to place the A15 device face down in the connector.
+If this is the case the pin mapping on the ZIF connector starts with the number one pin at the bottom of the connector.
 If a ZIF connector with contacts on both sides or the top of the connector is used, and the device is being placed face up in the connector the pin mapping on the ZIF connector should be reversed.

 Once you have your A15 hooked up to a ZIF connector, you are ready to start connecting pins.

 Connections:

-* Arduino GND -> ZIF 1,2,3
+* Arduino GND -> ZIF 30,29,28
-* Arduino Vin -> ZIF 4,5,6
+* Arduino Vin -> ZIF 27,26,25
-* Arduino 10 -> ZIF 13 (Reset)
+* Arduino 10 -> ZIF 18 (Reset)
-* Arduino 11 -> ZIF 24 (MOSI)
+* Arduino 11 -> ZIF 7 (MOSI)
-* Arduino 12 -> ZIF 23 (MISO)
+* Arduino 12 -> ZIF 8 (MISO)
-* Arduino 13 -> ZIF 22 (SCK)
+* Arduino 13 -> ZIF 9 (SCK)

 ![A15 connections](./img/a15_connections.PNG)